ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 One of the major decisions to make in the design phase is defining the question that you'd like to ask, while taking into account the information that is available.
 I'll use one of the projects that a PhD student from Modern Languages and Literatures, Elena Bonmati, is currently working on.
-I'll take you through the thought process, which is a little embarassing because I will be exposing our mistakes, but I think illustrative because if we are to benefit from those mistakes the least we could do is learn from them.
+I'll take you through the thought process, which may be a little embarassing because I will be exposing what can be perceived of as mistakes in our thought process, but I think illustrative because if we are to benefit from those mistakes the least we could do is learn from them.

 This question: are you asking the right question, is a cheeky one, because to answer it you need to define "right".